 University Canada West is committed to integrity and honesty in all academic pursuits.
-Academic integrity is integral to learning and the basis for academic inquiry and instructional excellence.
-The reputation of the University is based on admitting and graduating individuals who demonstrate academic, personal and professional ethics and integrity.
-University Canada West is dedicated to achieving the highest standards of academic integrity.
-Students have the responsibility to carry out their work with honesty, respect for facts and acknowledgement of the work and ideas of others.
+Academic integrity is integral to learning and is the basis for academic inquiry and instructional excellence.
+UCW expects academic integrity from all of its members, including students and is fundamental to achieving student success, to the quality of UCW education and to the value of a degree from UCW.